Updated March 17, 2020

 Desk and chair.
 Make sure your chair is comfortable, and provides enough support to sit up straight.
 The top of your desk should be at a good height for accomplishing what you need, which, for most of us, is usually typing on a keyboard and viewing a computer monitor (or 2 or 3).
 The desk should also have enough space to hold what you need to do your job, from your monitor and phone to filing systems and writing pads.

 Monitors.
 Make sure you position your computer monitors straight ahead of you, and that you don’t have to lift or lower your head to view.
 It should be a natural position that allows you to read what is on the screen in front of you.
 For a point of reference, try to position the screen so that the URL bar is horizontal from your eye level.
+If you have a traditional desktop setup, try using a Monitor Arm to position you monitors at eye level.
+Alternatively, if you work on a laptop or tablet, try using our Laptop and Tablet Stand to bring your screen up to the proper height.

 Keyboard and mouse.
 The keyboard should be comfortable to type on and at the right height.
 The mouse should be easy to use (click and scroll) and be the correct size for your hand.
 An ergonomic keyboard and mouse combo is a good idea for many to ward off Carpal Tunnel Syndrome and other 21st century workplace maladies.
 And for most, using an ergonomic keyboard and mouse becomes a better overall experience than a traditional set.